Important Notice: Starting 01/01/26, BenefitHelp Solutions (BHS) will be the County's FSA administrator.

 Examples of DCAP-eligible expenses that would qualify for reimbursement:

-Examples of ineligible expenses: meals, overnight camps, medical care, educational expenses / tuition, kindergarten, misc fees (activity fees, field trips, etc.)
+Examples of ineligible expenses: meals, clothing, overnight camps, medical care, educational expenses / tuition, kindergarten, misc fees (activity fees, field trips, etc.), payments to a spouse or parent of a qualified individual, transportation expenses provided by parents.

 When can I sign up?